 2. Robin and Marian (1976)

 Robin (Sean Connery) returns to Sherwood from the Crusades – war-wearied, weathered, wrinkled – after over two decades have passed.
-Many moons before, he chose to follow his king, leaving his love Maid Marian (Audrey Hepburn) behind.
+He chose to follow his king many moons before, leaving his love Maid Marian (Audrey Hepburn) behind.

 Robin and Marian is a poignant examination of the nature of love, mature love that weathers and forgives and compromises and concedes and accepts.
 And lets go.

 Content Note: Rated PG-13 for very brief backside nudity, some violence (without much gore), innuendos, some innuendo, brief profanity of a blasphemous nature, and mature thematic elements.

 An encounter with the Witch of the Waste has left the shy, dutiful Sophie cursed.
 She is now old, old beyond her years.

 She seeks out the wizard Howl, hoping he can help her break the curse.
 And a rather wild adventure begins.
 An adventure where an old crone can help put a stop to war.

 And, perhaps, we are only as old as we think that the key to breaking the aging curse is in one’s mindset – in being open to the world and its possibilities.

 Howl’s Moving Castle is a cinematographic treat for the eyes; truly, animation at its finest.
 Hayao Miyazaki directs.
 The animators of Studio Ghibli produce.

 Content Note: Rated PG for frightening images and brief mild language.